umamah-waqar/umamah-waqar/README.md

 - 👩‍💻 **Frontend Intern** at Tangent Tek.

-- 🤵🏻‍♀ Assistant Director of **Web Development Team** IEEE CUI.
+- 🤵🏻‍♀ Director of **Web Development Team** IEEE CUI.

-- 🤝 Talk to me about Web Development, Stranger Things or life.
+- 🤝 Talk to me about Web Development, Harry Potter or life.

 - 📫 How to reach me **umamahwaqar12345@gmail.com**